 E: Environmental change, to improve access to water and sanitation.

 Lions are very active in the fight against trachoma.
 LCIF’s SightFirst program has awarded more than US$30 million to The Carter Center, a leader in combating trachoma.
-Since 1999, LCIF has awarded US$10.8 million for 16 trachoma control projects in 9 countries: Ethiopia, Ghana, Guinea, Mali, Mauritania, Niger, Nigeria, Senegal and Sudan.
+Since 1999, LCIF has awarded US$20.5 million for 26 trachoma control projects in 11 countries: Ethiopia, Ghana, Guinea, Kenya, Mali, Mauritania, Niger, Nepal, Nigeria, Senegal South Sudan, Sudan and Uganda.
 Ethiopia alone has received more than US$7 million in funding since it is the most endemic country in the world for the disease.
 Through these efforts, SightFirst has achieved the following accomplishments in fighting trachoma:

 Trachoma will continue to remain a priority of SightFirst.
 The top priority for trachoma project funding is the provision of sight-saving trichiasis surgeries that are a part of an integrated SAFE program and meet the standards of a country’s national blindness prevention plan.